devashishnyati/Tanks-Multiplayer-Game/README.md

 ### **Sojan -- Communication**
 We had a whatsapp group where we would communicate daily and update our work and decide the tasks for the next day.
 We would discuss the problems being faced by each other.
 I would communicate with each of the memmber to make sure everyone is updated with the current status.
 ### **Manish -- Simplicity**
+I made sure that everyone adhered to their task by doing exactly what was needed to accomplish the goals set by the team.
+This helped us in developing a clean code with less conflicts.

 ### **Devashish -- Respect**